box/developer.box.com/guides/applications/custom-apps/jwt-setup.md

 ### Manually add keypair

-Alternatively, you may generate your own keypair and then upload the public key to the [Developer Console][devconsole].
+Alternatively, you may generate your own keypair and upload the public key to the [Developer Console][devconsole].

 To create a keypair using OpenSSL, open a terminal window and run the following commands.